ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow-problem-definition/README.md

 -   **Data Issues:** Missing, biased, or insufficient data.
 -   **Feature Engineering Complexity:** Selecting the right features impacts model performance significantly.
--   **Model Generalization:** Avoiding overfitting or underfitting.
+-   **Model Generalization:** Ensuring the model performs well on unseen data (avoiding overfitting or underfitting).
--   **Business Misalignment:** ML solutions that don't address the real business problem.
+-   **Business Misalignment:** Solutions that optimize technical metrics but fail to address real business needs.
 -   **Deployment Bottlenecks:** Moving from a prototype to production can be challenging.

 **Group Discussion**